 Verify Your Setup

-Before you can properly use and benefit from Google Analytics you have to make sure it is working correctly on your site.
+Before you can properly use and benefit from the latest features in Google Analytics you have to make sure it is working correctly on your site.
 Although you are only required to add tracking code to your website, if you don’t copy it correctly or put it in the wrong place, it won’t work.

 To ensure that your web-tracking code is setup correctly, you can check it by one of the following methods:

 - Check real-time reports: If the reports in your current activity have data in them, your analytics are set up correctly.

 - Sign in to your account